Image via Vasek Rak/Shutterstock.com

 Top 3 Dog Health Issues

 Fleas are pesky little parasites that can cause intense itching and scratching and make dogs feel miserable.
-Fortunately, there are many veterinarian-prescribed flea preventatives that work in different ways, such as killing fleas and interrupting their life cycle.
+Fortunately, there are many prescription flea and tick prevention options that work in different ways, such as killing fleas and interrupting their life cycle.

 Prevent flea problems by regularly checking your dog’s fur for flea dirt (black specks that are actually flea fecal matter) and administering your chosen flea preventative as directed.